1/28/2011· Construction

 The design phases of chemical processing plant and other industrial projects contain many potential risks.
 This is especially true when the project is for the first-of-a-kind deployment of new technology or when the performing organization has not previously successfully completed a similar project.
 These potential risks encompass several aspects of the project and final system, including: design phase project management issues such as cost overruns and schedule delays; procurement issues; constructability issues; operational and maintenance issues; and performance issues related to product quality, system capacity, and system availability.

-This article describes three tools and methods that the author has found useful for identifying and mitigating risks during the design phases of chemical processing plant projects.
+design phases of chemical processing plant projects.
 Moreover, some of the risk mitigation methods described herein are generic in that they can also be applied to reduce risks associated with broader aspects of engineering and construction projects, such as project management risks and scheduling risks.

 Section 2 of this article discusses the use of Failure Mode and Effects Analysis (FMEA) for the identification, prioritization, and mitigation of risks and includes an illustrative example.
 The use of the Kepner Tregoe (K-T) Analysis method for selecting the optimal solution for a given decision from several alternative solutions is discussed in detail, with an example, in Section 3.
 Finally, Section 4 discusses the importance of performing an availability analysis during the design phases of industrial processing plant projects.
 While Monte Carlo simulations are commonly used to identify and quantify cost and schedule risks, Long International discusses the use of Monte Carlo- based tools elsewhere1 and further discussion is beyond the scope of this article.